unixorn/git-extra-commands/README.md

 ### Without using any frameworks, or if you're a bash user

 git clone this repository, then add it to your $PATH.
-Nothing here actually requires you to use ZSH and antigen, that's just a convenient distribution method for me.
+Nothing here actually requires you to use ZSH and zgen, that's just a convenient distribution method for me.
 I use many instances, and having them automatically load the tooling scripts I expect makes life easier.

 ## Other useful git stuff